jawardell/red_black_tree/README.md

 # Applications of  Red Black Trees

-We implemented a who called system and managed a school database.
+We implemented a who called system and managed a hypothetical school database.
 Red Black trees and other data structures were used in these two object oriented systems:

 1. A flat-file database of school members was organized and accessed using a Red Black Tree and a Tree Map.